weidagang/tips/README.md

-tips = man + github
+tips = man + GitHub
 ===================

-`tips` is a `man` like shell command with contents synchronized with github repo.
+`tips` is a `man` like shell command with contents synchronized with GitHub repo.

-Nowadays, it's very popular for people to manage their knowledge with cloud-based services like Evernote or Github.
-Generally speaking, this is a good way of knowledge management, but in some circumstances, it would be nice if these knowledges can be easily accessible within the shell.
-That's the idea behind `tips`.
-You can think of `tips` as `man + github`, that a `man` like shell command interface to your knowledge managed on github.
+Nowadays, it's very popular for people to manage their knowledge with GitHub.
+With GitHub, people get the benefits of both cloud and version control. `tips` is designed to bring GitHub even closer to shell users.
+You can think of `tips` as `man + GitHub`, that means providing a `man` like shell command interface to your knowledgebase on github.

 Usage
 -----